 The following year saw the official launch of kogo.
 Australian Country Spinners came on board as our sponsors and supplied us with yarn.
-It was decided to knit scarves and beanies for disadvantaged children and these items were distributed to schools that were supported by the Ardoch Youth Foundation.
+It was decided to knit scarves and beanies for children in need and these items were distributed to schools that were supported by the Ardoch Youth Foundation.
 Publicity in the local press led to an overwhelming response and before we knew it, kogo had grown to over 200 volunteer knitters and we had over 2,000 finished items!

 In 2010, due to the continuing growth of the project as well as the economic conditions, we were no longer able to supply wool to our volunteer knitters and so we asked them to supply their own wool.
 The generosity of our knitters is such that the number of garments we received in 2010 was actually more than the previous year!

 In September 2012, we started a project of knitting toys to give as Christmas presents to children in need.
 We collected over 550 knitted toys which were distributed to children living in women's refuges.
 Last year we widened the Christmas project to accept all toys (not just knitted) and we were able to collect and distribute over 1200 gifts to children in women's refuges.